guirecordon/tictactoe/README.md

 ### Usage

 If you want to install and play the game you need:
-* ruby installed in your computer
+* Ruby installed in your computer, version 2.6.5 recommended.
   - Clone over HTTPS:
   ```
    $ git clone https://github.com/guirecordon/tic-tac-toe.git